Byk3y/PREPAI/docs/ahead_onboarding_analysis.md

 - Uses contrast to highlight value
 - Emotional impact through comparison

-**Adoptable for PrepAI:**
+**Adoptable for Brigo:**
 - We already do this in Screen 1
 - Could add visual comparison chart
-- Show "Traditional studying" vs "PrepAI studying"
+- Show "Traditional studying" vs "Brigo studying"
 - Make the problem more visceral

 ---